Skip to content

 When you start your search, look for a chiropractor with experience treating fibromyalgia patients.
 Their approach should be gentle and tailored to your specific needs.
 Many practitioners who work with fibromyalgia specialize in soft tissue therapies that address muscle pain and stiffness without aggressive force.
 At Lazar Spinal Care, we use a range of specialized techniques designed to be precise and gentle.
 A chiropractor who understands fibromyalgia will prioritize your comfort and work with your body’s limits, creating a care plan that helps you feel safe and supported from day one.

-Questions to Ask During Your Consultation
+Key Questions to Ask Your Potential Chiropractor

 Your initial consultation is the perfect time to ask questions and see if the chiropractor is a good match for you.
 Don’t be shy—this is your health, and you deserve to feel confident in your care team.
 Ask them to explain how their techniques will be adjusted for your pain sensitivity and what specific methods they plan to use.